-The NIST RMF consists of six steps (Figure 7).
+The NIST RMF consists of six steps (figure 7).
 Step one categorizes the system and information processed based on an impact analysis.
-The second step identifies a set of basic security controls based on categorization-tailored to the organization assessment of risk.
+The second step identifies a set of basic security controls based on categorization and tailored to the organization's assessment of risk.
 Step three implements the selected security controls, documenting how they were deployed.
 The fourth step assesses the security controls to determine effectiveness in meeting security requirements.
 Step five authorizes system operation based on determination of acceptable risk to operations, assets, individuals, and other organizations.
-The last step is continuous monitoring of controls for effectiveness, documentation of changes to the system or environment, and report of security state to organization officials [38].
+The last step is continuous monitoring of controls for effectiveness, documentation of changes to the system or environment, and reporting of the security state to organization officials^[38].